 I don’t know how often I’ll look to order panorama prints, but when I want a print in such an aspect ratio, it’s Parabo Press I’ll go to.
 I personally enjoy using Parabo Press for some of their other products and love their constant deals – like free prints where you only pay for shipping!
 There are too many people that don’t even know about the option to print via Parabo and I hope more people look em over.

-I plan to print more photos in 2018 and I hope you do too!
+I plan to print more photos and I hope you do too!

 Let me know if any specific questions about my print come up for you.
 I’ll be happy to answer anything in the comments!